vietansegan/segan/README.md

    Other options:
    - `<format-file>`: By default, all processed data files will be named `<dataset-name>.<extension>`, e.g., `<dataset-name>.dat`, `<dataset-name>.wvoc` etc. If you want to rename the formatted file, use this option.

+## Process textual data with continuous response variable
-3. Processing data with continuous response variable.
-Each document is associated with a single continuous value.

-   As (1) and (2) but using "data.ResponseTextDataset" with an additional argument
+Processing data in which each document is associated with a single continuous value.
+This can be done similarly as above with an additional argument `<response-file>` which contains the value of the response variable.
+The `<response-file>` has the following format: `<docid>\t<response_value>\n`
-      --response-file <response-file>
-   where <response-file> has the following format: <docid>\t<response_value>\n

-4. Create cross validation data (currently only support data with continuous responses)
+## Create cross validation data (currently only support data with continuous responses)

     java -cp 'dist/segan.jar:dist/lib/*' data.ResponseTextDataset--dataset <dataset-name> --text-data <input-text-folder> --response-file <response_value> --data-folder <data-folder> --cv-folder <cross-validation-folder> --num-folds <number-of-folds> --tr2dev-ratio <training-to-development-ratio> --num-classes <number-of-discretized-classes> --run-mode cross-validation

-   *** Note: --num-classes is the number of classes that the response variable is discretized into, which is used for stratified sampling.
-For example, if --num-classes = 3, the response variables are discretized into 3 classes, and CreateCrossValidationFolds will try to preserve the distributions of these 3 classes in training, development and test sets.
-Default, --num-classes = 1.
+   *** Note: `<num-classes>` is the number of classes that the response variable is discretized into, which is used for stratified sampling.
+For example, if `<num-classes> = 3`, the response variables are discretized into 3 classes, and CreateCrossValidationFolds will try to preserve the distributions of these 3 classes in training, development and test sets.
+Default, `<num-classes> = 1`.

 Run SLDA
 --------